Skip to main content

 Using the Symfony validator bridge

-Usually, when you use the Symfony validator component, you put annotations in your entities and you validate those entities using the Validator object.
+Usually, when you use the Symfony validator component, you put attributes in your entities and you validate those entities using the Validator object.

 UserController.php